JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 Cleanse thy soul
 ================

-For the past few years I've taken to having routine breaks from certain timesinks to help me focus and also to denoise some of my thoughts.
-The number one timesink in my world is without doubt the interwebs, and there are a few steps I've taken to weaken its stranglehold.
+For the past few years I’ve taken to having routine breaks from certain timesinks to help me focus and also to denoise some of my thoughts.
+The number one timesink in my world is without doubt the interwebs, and there are a few steps I’ve taken to weaken its stranglehold.

-Perhaps the following will help you, or perhaps you'll email_ me to point out your ideas for me to try.
+Perhaps the following will help you, or perhaps you’ll email_ me to point out your ideas for me to try.

 Cut the tether